Global fixed point in low-dimensional surface group deformation space: Introduction

 \section{Introduction}

 Let $\sgn$ be a closed connected orientable surface of genus $g$ with $n \ge 0$ distinct points removed.
 The mapping class group $\mgn$ of $\sgn$ is the group of the isotopy classes of orientation preserving homeomorphisms of $\sgn$.
 Let $\pi$ denote the fundamental group of $\sgn$.
 Since $\mgn$ acts on $\pi$ naturally by outer automorphisms, $\mgn$ also acts on the deformation space $X_r = \Hom(\pi, \GL{r,\C})/\GL{r,\C}$ by precomposition.
-Here, $X_r$ is simply meant by the set of the conjugacy classes of the representations rather than the character variety. \ppar In relation with the algebraic solutions to the Painlev\'e VI equation, finite $\mgn$-orbits in $X_r$ have been extensively studied, especially for the case where $g$ and $r$ are small.
-In view of such studies, J.P.Whang asked whether or not the images of representations lying in such finite $\mgn$-orbits always have finite images in low dimensions.
-After a detailed analysis of the case $r=2$ by Biswas--Gupta--Mj--Whang \cite{BGMW} focusing on the character variety $\Hom(\pi, \SL{2,\C}) // \SL{2,\C}$, Landesman--Litt recently established \cite{LL} the following general result by making use of non-abelian Hodge theory and arithmetic methods: \begin{maintheorem}[Landesman--Litt] Let $g \ge 0$ and $n \ge 0$.
+Here, $X_r$ denotes the set of the conjugacy classes of the representations rather than the character variety. \ppar Finite mapping class group orbits in deformation spaces have been studied from several viewpoints, especially in low genus and low dimension, partly in connection with algebraic solutions to the Painlev\'e VI equation.
+In this context, J. P. Whang asked whether representations lying in finite $\mgn$-orbits must have finite image in low dimensions.
+After a detailed study of the case $r=2$ by Biswas--Gupta--Mj--Whang \cite{BGMW}, working on the character variety $\Hom(\pi, \SL{2,\C}) // \SL{2,\C}$, Landesman and Litt proved the following general theorem by using non-abelian Hodge theory and arithmetic methods \cite{LL}. \begin{maintheorem}[Landesman--Litt] Let $g \ge 0$ and $n \ge 0$.
 If $r < \sqrt{g+1}$, then the image of any representation of $\pi$ in any finite $\mgn$-orbit in the deformation space $X_r$ is finite. \end{maintheorem} \ppar